 Clean the glass bulb with a clean cloth before mounting.
-Any grease on the glass will evaporate due to the heat and be deposited on the reflector.
+Any grease on the glass will evaporate by the heat and be deposited on the reflector.

-- Remove the screw from the rear of the flasher housing. - Tilt headlamp diffuser forward carefully and take it off. - Press the flasher bulb carefully into the socket, turn it counterclockwise by about 30°, and take it out of the socket.
+- Remove the screw from the rear of the flasher housing. - Tilt the headlamp diffuser carefully forward and take it off. - Lightly squeeze the orange plug 2 in the area of the holding lugs and take it off. - Press the flasher bulb carefully into the socket, turn it about 30° anticlockwise, and take it out of the socket.